AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/create-flow.md

 ## Filtering

 Above each column, a filter appears when you hover over it.
-By clicking the filter, you get the same filter dialog that exists in the Freeform table today.
+By selecting the filter, you get the same filter dialog that exists in the Freeform table today.
 This filter works the same as it does in the Freeform table.

 * Use advanced settings to include or exclude certain criteria with our list of operators.
 * Once you have filtered an item from the list, that specific column will reflect the filtering.
 (The filter either reduces it to only show the item allowed in the filter, or it removes all items except for the one item you want in the filter.
 * All downstream and upstream columns should persist, as long as there is data flowing into the remaining nodes.
 * Once applied, the filter icon appears in blue above the column it is filtering.
-* To remove a filter, click on the filter icon to open the filter menu.
-Remove any filters applied and then click **[!UICONTROL Save]**.
+* To remove a filter, select on the filter icon to open the filter menu.
+Remove any filters applied and then select **[!UICONTROL Save]**.
 The flow should return to its previous, unfiltered state.

 ## Right-click options {#right-click}